-Most recruiters today want employees that are not only good at what they do, but also have a positive influence over their environment.
+Most recruiters today want employees that are not only good at what they do but also have a positive influence over their environment.

 A person who is good at communicating with teams, who knows how to walk the talk, and who can contribute to the company’s bottom line in a holistic manner is more valuable than a talented individual who just likes to do her work, keeps to herself and treats work like a daily chore.

-Obviously, academic credentials matter, and they do matter a lot.
+Obviously, academic credentials matter and they do matter a lot.
 But if you think being a nerd will take you to the top, that’s wishful thinking.

 Why Are Soft Skills Important?

 The moment you enter the door for an interview, you are being judged by the experienced eyes of the recruiter.
-There are a lot of subtle factors that contribute to their final perception about you.
+There are a lot of subtle factors that contribute to their final perception of you.

 Having discussed their importance, here are 5 soft skills employers seek in a candidate.
 These are the very skills that will help you get hired and help you succeed in your job.

 “If you can speak, you can influence.
 If you can influence, you can change lives”. ~ Rob Brown

 If there’s one common trait amongst the most successful persons in the world, it’s their ability to communicate their ideas clearly.
 The ability to speak such that others are compelled to give you their attention is one of the most treasured skills you can have.

 However, not everyone is a gifted speaker, and that is perfectly normal.
 As Ralph Waldo Emerson once said, “All the great speakers were bad speakers at first.”